Need to monitor, not stifle shadow banks, IMF says

-Shadow banks are a loosely defined group of financial industry operators that provide credit without officially being banks, such as hedge funds, money market funds, finance companies and securitisation vehicles.
+Shadow banks are a loosely defined group of financial industry operators that provide credit without officially being banks, such as hedge funds, money market funds, finance companies and securitization vehicles.

 Much of the short-term funding provided to now defunct investment bank Lehman Brothers originated in the unregulated shadow banking industry, making it a central contributor to the 2007-09 financial crisis.